CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Each organisation participating in the DomainAuth protocol MUST publish a TXT record at `_domainauth.<domain>` with the following fields separated by simple spaces:

-1. **Version** (required): An integer denoting the version of the DomainAuth TXT record format, set to `0` (zero) for this version of the specification.
+1. **Version** (required): A positive integer denoting the version of the DomainAuth TXT record format, set to `0` (zero) for this version of the specification.
-2. **Key Algorithm** (required): An integer denoting the key algorithm as registered in the "DomainAuth Signature Algorithm Registry" ({{domainauth-signature-algorithm-registry}}).
+2. **Key Algorithm** (required): A positive integer denoting the key algorithm as registered in the "DomainAuth Signature Algorithm Registry" ({{domainauth-signature-algorithm-registry}}).
 See also {{digital-signature-algorithms}}.
-3. **Key Id Type** (required): An integer denoting how the key is identified, as registered in the "DomainAuth Hash Function Registry" ({{domainauth-hash-function-registry}}).
-See also {{hash-functions}}.
+3. **Key Digest Type** (required): A positive integer denoting the key digest type used to identify the key, as registered in the "DomainAuth Key Digest Type Registry" ({{domainauth-key-digest-type-registry}}).
-4. **Key Id** (required): The Base64-encoded (unpadded) representation of the key digest, as specified by the Key Id Type.
+4. **Key Id** (required): The representation of the key identifier.
+For example, per {{digital-signature-algorithms}}, for an RSA key, this is the Base64-encoded digest of the public key.
 5. **TTL Override** (required): A positive integer representing the number of seconds for the maximum validity period of signatures.
 This value MUST be at least 1 second and not exceed the limit specified in {{maximum-validity-period}}.
 Refer to {{ttl-override}} for more details.
 6. **Service OID** (optional): An Object Identifier (in dotted decimal notation) binding the key to a specific service.
 If omitted, the key is valid for any service.

-Multiple TXT records MAY be published at the same zone to support different keys, key algorithms, or services.

-Verifiers MUST select the appropriate TXT record based on the key information and service OID in the signature being verified.

 For example, the following TXT record specifies an RSA-2048 key identified by its SHA-512 digest with a TTL override of 24 hours (86,400 seconds) and no service binding:

 ~~~~~~~
 _domainauth.example.com.
 IN TXT "0 1 3 dGhpcyBpcyBub3QgYSByZWFsIGtleSBkaWdlc3Q 86400"
 ~~~~~~~

+Multiple TXT records MAY be published at the same zone to support different keys, key algorithms, or services.

 ## TTL Override